signavio/tech-blog/_posts/2017-05-03-bdd-gherkin.md

 ![Gherkin tips](../2017/gherkin-tips.jpg)

-As always, the thorny issue of naming appears, hence the first tip to use _Friends episode_ naming: _The one where the ATM dispenses cash_ or something.
+As always, the thorny issue of naming appears, hence the first tip to use _Friends episode_ (television series) naming: _The one where the ATM dispenses cash_ or something.

 ## Next steps